 Paid vacation time can be used in minimum increments of four hours.
-To take vacation, employees should request advance approval from their supervisors.
+To take vacation, employees should request advance approval from their supervisors at least seven days in advance of the planned vacation.
 Requests will be reviewed based on a number of factors, including business needs and staffing requirements.

 Vacation time off is paid at the employee's base pay rate at the time of vacation.
-It does not include overtime or any special forms of compensation such as incentives, commissions, bonuses, or shift differentials.
+It does not count towards overtime.